fastapi/fastapi/docs/en/docs/alternatives.md

 That's how it works in Flask, Starlette, Responder, etc.

-But then, we have again the problem of having a micro-syntax, inside of a Python string (a big YAML).
+But then, we have again the problem of having a micro-syntax, inside a Python string (a big YAML).

 The editor can't help much with that.
 And if we modify parameters or Marshmallow schemas and forget to also modify that YAML docstring, the generated schema would be obsolete.